Dick Turpin: Legacy

 Stories about Turpin continued to be published well into the 20th century, and the legend was also transferred to the stage and film.

 In 1845 the playwright George Dibdin Pitt recreated the most notable "facts" of Turpin's life, and in 1846 Marie Tussaud added a wax sculpture of Turpin to her collection at Madame Tussauds.
 Astley's Amphitheatre put on a hippodrama of Dick Turpin's Ride to York.

 In 1906 actor Fred Ginnett wrote and starred in the film Dick Turpin's Last Ride to York.
 Dick Turpin's Ride to York is a 1922 British historical silent film drama directed by Maurice Elvey, the first feature-length film of the story.
 It was for many years assumed by film historians to be completely lost, but two reels were rediscovered in 2003.
 Other silent versions appeared for the silver screen, and some adaptations even moulded Turpin into a figure styled on Robin Hood.
 Sid James appeared as Turpin in the 1974 Carry On film Carry On Dick, and LWT cast Richard O'Sullivan as Turpin in their eponymous series Dick Turpin (1979–1982).
-Noel Fielding will star as Turpin in a planned television series for Apple TV+.
+Noel Fielding starred as Turpin in The Completely Made-Up Adventures of Dick Turpin for Apple TV+.

 There is a street in Feltham, near Hatton Cross tube station on the edge of London's Heathrow Airport, named Dick Turpin Way, owing to the belief that Turpin lurked in nearby Hounslow Heath.